Legendary bluegrass guitarist Tony Rice died at his home in North Carolina on Dec. 25. He was 69.

-“Sometime during Christmas morning while making his coffee, our dear friend and guitar hero Tony Rice passed from this life and made his swift journey to his heavenly home,” Skaggs said in a statement on his Facebook page.
+"Sometime during Christmas morning while making his coffee, our dear friend and guitar hero Tony Rice passed from this life and made his swift journey to his heavenly home.
+It’s still quite a shock to the whole family," Skaggs wrote.

 "Tony Rice was the single most influential acoustic guitar player in the last 50 years.
 Many, if not all, of the bluegrass guitar players of today would say that they cut their teeth on Tony Rice’s music.
 He loved hearing the next generation players play his licks.
 I think that’s where he got most of his joy as a player."

 "Aw, Tony Rice.
 A name I’ve known my whole life.
 A great musician," Martin tweeted.

 Aw, Tony Rice.
 A name I’ve known my whole life.
 A great musician. https://t.co/33lBEgZiPU

 Rice was born in Virginia but grew up in Los Angeles alongside his brother Larry Rice, both of whom were introduced to the genre by their father Herb Rice, a mandolin player and founding member of the Golden State Boys.
 Larry, who died of cancer in 2006, followed in his father's footsteps to play mandolin while Rice embraced the guitar.